 Because occupations involving physical labor dominate the local economy, Glencoe is generally considered to be a blue-collar town.
 46.22% of the Glencoe workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Glencoe is a city of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Glencoe who work in sales jobs (12.61%), maintenance occupations (9.24%), and management occupations (7.56%).

-Being a small city, Glencoe does not have a public transit system used by locals to get to and from work.
+Glencoe is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Glencoe has one of the lowest overall levels of education in the country: only 3.65% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.